-Working in Australian Schools: A workshop for early career occupational therapists
+Working in Australian Schools: A Practical Guide for OTs

-Working in Australian Schools: A workshop for early career occupational therapists
+Working in Australian Schools: A Practical Guide for OTs

 This workshop is for occupational therapists new to working in school settings covering key topics areas including legislation, intervention models, assessments, and collaboration with teachers, as well as opportunities to participate in discussions and network with peers.